 Sports Champions 2 is here!
 The sequel to the PlayStation Move launch title, Sports Champions, boasts a bunch of new features including party play mode, character customization, and more.
 With all the lackluster releases in the Move library, will this one be a Move title to remember or yet another that falls under the radar?

 I have to admit that when the PlayStation Move peripheral came out, I was instantly excited with the possibilities and tech demos and yet years later, I think I can count the number of times I’ve played it on two hands.
-There just really haven’t been many decent games to come out based solely for the Move.
+There just realistically haven’t been many decent games to come out based solely for the Move.

 Zindagi Games along with San Diego Studio were responsible for this one.
 You might remember Zindagi from their other Move title, Medieval Moves: Deadmund’s Quest and the first Sports Champions.
 Zindagi has been the one developer that seems to get the very best out of the Move controller and that continues with Sports Champions 2.

 Archery carries over from Sports Champions and it’s just as good as it was before.
-To me, this is the truest to life sport on the disc.
+To me, this is the most true to life sport on the disc.
 There’s nothing like taking the arrow out of your satchel with one fluid motion and lining up your shot with the greatest precision.
 It’s obvious that Zindagi has really perfected this with this being the third different game that they’ve made featuring archery.

 Bowling is a very casual experience and doesn’t require a whole lot of thought process.
-The sport plays much the same as its real-life counterpart and is equally as satisfying when you make a nice curve shot for a strike.
+The sport plays much the same as its real life counterpart and is equally as satisfying when you make a nice curve shot for a strike.
 It’s simplistic but, it’s a nice thing to play with a couple friends over if you have the extra Move controllers.

 Golf was a decent attempt at re-creating the sport however, it had one shortcoming in the form of the power.
 No matter how I seem to swing, I end up using too much power which is quite a big deal when you consider how precise of a sport that golf is.
 Regardless of that problem, the controller is fairly adequate and the power could have just been a mishap on my but, judging from what others have said, it seems to be a widespread issue.